 - When mothers took probiotics during their third trimester, they reduced their baby’s risk of eczema by 29%

-- Breastfeeding mothers that took probiotics reduced their baby’s risk of eczema by 40%
+- Breastfeeding mothers who took probiotics reduced their baby’s risk of eczema by 40%

-While eczema might not seem like a serious condition, it is a very problematic one.
-With the risk of eczema more than doubling in the last fifty years it is important we find ways to reduce this medical condition.
+Although eczema might not seem like a serious condition, it is a very problematic one.
+With the risk of eczema more than doubling in the last fifty years, it is important we find ways to reduce the incidence of this medical condition.

 Eczema flares can be extremely itchy and uncomfortable.
 They can even become painful when the skin becomes so dry that it cracks.
-For some, the visible nature of eczema leaves them feeling socially vulnerable and insecure.
-Families dealing with eczema often experience stress trying to figure out triggers, diets and environmental irritants.
+For some, the visible signs of eczema leave them feeling socially vulnerable and insecure.
+Families dealing with eczema often experience stress as they try to figure out triggers, diets and environmental irritants.

 Eczema can be a chronic condition that has an effect on everyday life.

-The recent research with eczema and probiotics provides a lot of hope for growing families with a history of eczema.
-Probiotics are inexpensive and have little to no risks.
-It’s a simple step providers can recommend to help reduce the risk of eczema.
+The recent research on eczema and probiotics provides a lot of hope for growing families with a history of eczema.
+Probiotics are inexpensive and have little to no risk.
+Taking them is a simple step providers can recommend, to help reduce the risk of eczema.

-Learn more about healing eczema by reading Baby Eczema – 6 Tips For Healing Breakouts.
+Learn more about healing eczema by reading BellyBelly’s articles: